Angry Words

 “Sticks and stones may break our bones…”

 There are so many possible ways to address the use of angry words with one another.
 In family therapy and in couples therapy, clients are encouraged to be attentive to their communication with one another to prevent the harm of angry words.
-Clients discuss potential causes of anger such as: a child being disobedient or rebellious, a child acting disrespectful or not listening, a coworker we feel was rude to us, a spouse does not complete a task we requested, a spouse feels unheard or undervalued, or perhaps we misunderstood a message our spouse, friend or coworker was trying to send us.
+When it comes to managing anger as Christian, clients discuss potential causes of anger such as: a child being disobedient or rebellious, a child acting disrespectful or not listening, a coworker we feel was rude to us, a spouse does not complete a task we requested, a spouse feels unheard or undervalued, or perhaps we misunderstood a message our spouse, friend or coworker was trying to send us.
 Regardless of the scenario, the end result is suddenly angry words are flying out of our mouths intended to cut the other person down and convey our wrath.
 These words usually involve criticism or accusation statements and because we are so tuned into our own emotional response to the trigger, we are blind to the damage our words do to the one we use them against.

 Anger can be an instant response to the immediate situation whether frustration, betrayal, or feeling disrespected, or anger can be the result of built-up frustration over time where feelings were stuffed down and eventually spilled out.
 In today’s social and economic climate, stress levels are high, and tempers are shorter.
 Unfortunately, this makes managing anger as a Christian, and taming the tongue more integral individually as well as within the family.
 Recognizing signs of anger is a great step toward preventing those words, learning, and implementing anger management techniques is equally as helpful, but it is also necessary to recognize how and when to make repairs for the words we do say when angry.